marijnh/Eloquent-JavaScript/16_game.md

 {{index "pausing (exercise)"}}

 An ((animation)) can be interrupted by returning `false` from the function given to `runAnimation`.
 It can be continued by calling `runAnimation` again.

 {{index closure}}

-To communicate that the animation should be interrupted to the function passed to `runAnimation` so that it can return `false`, you can use a variable that both the event handler and that function have access to.
+So we need to communicate the fact that we are pausing the game to the function given to `runAnimation`.
+For that, you can use a binding that both the event handler and that function have access to.

 {{index "event handling", "removeEventListener method", [function, "as value"]}}